artkonekt/purestrap/docs/index.md

 The component set is basically a mixture of purecss's grid system and several basic bootstrap components.

-It also adds nice custom responsive layout that fits most of the devices used as of 2016.
+It also provides with a nice dead simple responsive layout that fits most of the devices used as of 2016.

 ### Why Another Toolset?